Ptosis Repair

 Some other causes of ptosis include genetics, congenital ptosis (born with a weak levator muscle), stroke (neurologic), tumors behind the eye (pseudoptosis), and myasthenia gravis (neurologic).

 Ptosis repair is a surgical procedure to restore the position of your drooping eyelids.
-In this procedure, Dr. R. Lim increases the function of the muscle by shortening it.
+In this procedure, Dr. Lim increases the function of the muscle by shortening it.
 The goal of the surgery is to move the eyelid to a higher position, restore clearer vision, and make you look more awake.

 A blepharoplasty procedure removes excess skin and fat without addressing the muscle to lift the eyelid.
 Since blepharoplasty doesn’t involve muscle repair, your lid height remains unchanged.
+The confusion often lies in how blepharoplasty might seem to correct a droopy eyelid.
+However, it only removes excess skin.
+While this provides a refreshed and alert appearance as well, it does not address muscle concerns.

 The overall goal with ptosis repair is to improve eyelid position (height) so the eyelid does not disrupt your vision.
 So while it’s not a cosmetic procedure, it can certainly have the effect of improving your appearance.